Configuring QMK

 Keymap Directory and Files in QMK Source

-keymap directory e.g. keyboards/<keyboardname>/keymaps/via
+keymap directory, e.g. keyboards/<keyboardname>/keymaps/via

 Create a rules.mk